abutneva/starter-academic/content/home/slider.md

 [[item]]
   title = "Does quantitative equal good?" content = "No, it does not.
-High.quality papers need to be well-justified and analytical." align = "center"
+High-quality papers need to be well-justified and analytical." align = "center"

   overlay_color = "#333"  # An HTML color value.